MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

 Getters/Setters
 ---------------

-.. function:: mat:size ()

-   Return the size of the real, complex or integer matrix :var:`mat`, i.e. the number of elements interpreting the matrix as an array.

 .. function:: mat:sizes ()

    Return the number of rows and columns of the real, complex or integer matrix :var:`mat`.